seppinho/mutserve/README.md

 # CNV Mutation Server (aka mtDNA-Server)

-CNV Mutation Server is a [cloud service](https://mtdna-server.uibk.ac.at) to detect variants and heteroplasmies in mitochondrial NGS DNA.
+CNV Mutation Server is an online [cloud service](https://mtdna-server.uibk.ac.at) to detect variants and heteroplasmies in mitochondrial NGS DNA.
+For scalability, the tool is parallelized with Hadoop MapReduce.

 ## Run mtDNA-Server locally